AESPS/operative-agent/README.md

 - **Analysis**: Use `--model=medium` (balanced)
 - **Complex exploits**: Use `--model=heavy` (expensive but powerful)

+**Token Cost Tips:**
+- Heavy models consume tokens faster
+- Use light models for simple tasks
+- Switch to medium/heavy only when needed
+- Reset conversation history with `:reset` to save context tokens

 ---

 **⚡ For authorized testing only.
 You are responsible for your actions.**

 ## ⚠️ Note
 -  This AI-powered CTF agent can be really helpful in your cybersecurity journey, but keep these points in mind:
--  AI isn’t perfect: It can make mistakes or “hallucinate” answers.
+-  AI isn't perfect: It can make mistakes or "hallucinate" answers.
 Always double-check what it suggests.
 -  Not a replacement for skill: This tool is here to help you, not play the game for you.
 It can speed up your work, handle boring tasks, and give you ideas — but real CTF skills still come from you.
 -  Mixed results: It does great with simple challenges like forensics, crypto, and basic web tasks.
-But for harder ones (like pwn or reversing), you’ll still need to dig in yourself.
+But for harder ones (like pwn or reversing), you'll still need to dig in yourself.
--  Beware of hosted services like web that may block Ai from accessing usually in robots.txt.
-In some case can be bypass by using a proper header and cookie
+-  Beware of hosted services like web that may block AI from accessing (usually in robots.txt).
+In some cases can be bypassed by using proper headers and cookies.
+-  **Input Limitations**: When pasting multi-line content, each newline is treated as a separate command.
+For large data blocks, either remove newlines or save to a file first.